euroargodev/argoonlineschool/intro.md

 Refer to [How to cite Argo data](https://argo.ucsd.edu/data/acknowledging-argo/) for further information.

 ## License for this book

-All the content in the Argo Online School (AOS) is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0) license.
+All the content in the Argo Online School is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0) license.

 ## Credits

 The Argo Online School has been funded by the European Union's Horizon 2020 research and innovation program under grant agreement [Euro-Argo RISE 824131](https://www.euro-argo.eu/EU-Projects/Euro-Argo-RISE-2019-2022).
 The video production has been done by [Rafael Luis Mendez Peña](http://rafaelmendezp.com/).
 Quiz sections are based on [John M. Shea](https://github.com/jmshea) work.
 The AOS has also been possible thanks to the collaboration of the Euro-Argo RISE members and the [Argo Steering Team](https://argo.ucsd.edu/organization/argo-steering-team/).